All Posts

 Vacations are among the most widespread types of paid leave around the globe.
 A vacation PTO request provides a great opportunity for employees to take some time away and recharge their batteries.

 The number of paid vacation time varies across companies and countries, but on average, American employees receive around 10 days of paid leave per year, and the same goes for Canada.
 In contrast, there are approximately 20 holiday pay days in Australia while employers in the UK provide about 28 days of leave.
-Most companies require their employees to submit requests well ahead of the actual vacation dates to ensure the team isn't short-handed.
+When it comes to employee vacation scheduling, most companies require their employees to submit requests well ahead of the actual vacation dates to ensure the team isn't short-handed.

 Holiday Requests